 • water: to get a crumbly mixture to top the cake off

 1. Prepare the 9×13 inch baking pan.
 Butter and dust with a light layer of flour (or line with parchment paper).
 Set aside.
 Preheat your oven to 350°F.

 2. Whisk dry ingredients.
 Scoop out half of the dry mix (about 1 and 3/4 cups) and set aside.
 We’ll be using that half for the crumb topping later!

 3. Cut butter into half of dry mix until you get a fine crumbly mixture.

 4. Add in eggs, milk, and vanilla.
 Whisk to combine!
 And that’s the cake layer ready!

 5. Pour the cake batter into the prepared baking pan.
 Spread into an even layer.
 Set aside.

 6. Toss the apples in sugar and cinnamon.
 Sprinkle evenly across the cake layer.
 Set aside.

-7. With the reserved half of the dry mix, add flour.
+7. Add flour to the other reserved half of the dry ingredients mix.
 Whisk to combine.
 Cut remaining butter into the dry ingredients.
 Again, you should have a fine, crumbly mixture.

 8. Add water.
 Gradually incorporate water (start with 4 tablespoons and add more if needed) until you get a crumbly mixture.
 If it feels too dry, add more water until it crumbles nicely.
 Top the apple layer with the crumb mixture!